Welcome To:

 Coordination & City Feedback

-Purpose: Confirm every rule and risk before moving forward.Architect does: Contacts planning, public works, and fire departments; compiles a Due Diligence Report with confirmed setbacks, height, stormwater, and environmental notes.
+Purpose of this phase: Confirm every rule and risk before moving forward.Architect does: Contacts planning, public works, and fire departments; compiles a Due Diligence Report with confirmed setbacks, height, stormwater, and environmental notes.

 Homeowner can do:✅ Attend the wrap-up Zoom with your architect and builder.✅ Review the Due Diligence Report — highlight any unclear items.✅ Sign off to move into Pre-Application once comfortable with scope and cost.✅ Begin collecting inspiration folders for concept design.